-SICTIC actively connects potential fast-growth startups with our over 420 business angel members in Switzerland.
+SICTIC actively connects potential fast-growth startups with our over 500 business angel members in Switzerland.
 All SICTIC services for startups are free of charge.
+Please note that the minimum ticket size for Angels is CHF 20’000.

 To get into the SICTIC process, you must submit a SICTIC Funding Application.
 All applications submitted to SICTIC are pre-screened by us, and we might ask you to send us additional details if something is missing.
 Only companies who have submitted an application are added to our deal platform, which is the main tool and database for the SICTIC Investor Community.